redux-next/ai-study-assistant/README.md

-# AI Study Assistant
+# 🤖 AI Study Assistant

-> Your personal AI-powered study companion for learning, practicing, and revising smarter.
+> **Your personal AI-powered study companion — learn smarter, understand better, and revise faster.**

-**AI Study Assistant** is a modern AI-powered study platform designed for students.
-It lets you ask questions, study uploaded PDFs, generate summaries, create quizzes and flashcards, and continue previous conversations — all from one place.
+AI Study Assistant is a modern, full-stack AI learning platform built for students.
+It combines AI chat, PDF/document understanding, summaries, quizzes, flashcards, chat history, profiles, and PWA support into one study workspace.

-The goal is simple: **make studying easier, more interactive, and more effective.**
+Instead of switching between multiple tools, students can **ask questions, upload study material, practice, and revise from one place.**

 ---